Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

+Let us now expand the group language to the \emph{action} language.
+It will be convenient for us to consider a more general class of group actions.
+Let $X$ be a topological space.
+A subgroup $G$ of $\Homeo(X)$ is \emph{locally moving} if for each nonempty open set $U\subseteq X$ there exists a nontrivial $g\in G$ such that $g\restriction_{X\setminus U}=\Id$.
+Let $\CLM$ denote the class of pairs $(X,G)$ where $X$ is a Hausdorff space and $G\le\Homeo(X)$ is locally moving.

+Let $(X,G)\in\CLM$.
+For a subset $U\subseteq X$, we denote by $\inte U$ and $\cl U$ the interior and the closure of $U$, respectively.
+Recall $U$ is \emph{regular open} if $U = \inte \cl U$.
+We let $\RO(X)$ be the collection of all the regular open subsets.
+The universe of the action structure $\ACT(X,G)$ consists of two \emph{sorts}; the first is $G$ and the second is $X$.
+In the \emph{action language}, we use the same logical symbols as the group language, except that different variables are reserved for different sorts; for instance, we will often use $g_0,g_1,\ldots$ for group elements and $U_1,\ldots$ for regular open sets, although we will often use even simpler notation.
+The \emph{action signature} contains the group signature along with the unary binary operations $\supp^e$ and $\appl$, which will respectively mean

+Again for brevity, we prefer to use the notation $g(U)$ instead of $\appl(g,U)$.
+Additionally, we includes the Boolean operation symbols such as

+The action structure $\ACT(M,G)$ is suitable to deal with many crucial topological properties of manifolds.
+Let us begin with the following basic observations.
+The proofs are given in~\cite{kkdln2025}, and the difference of the categories ($C^0$ vs $C^\infty$) causes no subtleties here.

-\begin{enumerate} \item The inclusion $\suppe g\sse U$ for $g\in G$ and $U\in\ro(M)$. \item Connectedness of a regular open set $U$. \item That a regular open set $U$ is a connected component of a regular open set $V$, i.e.~$U\in\pi_0(V)$. \item That a regular open set $U$ is a union of connected components of a regular open set $V$. \item For all natural numbers $k$, that a regular open set $U$ has exactly $k$ components. \item That regular open sets $U$ and $V$ satisfy $U\oplus V=U\sqcup V$; here $\oplus$ denotes the Boolean join and $\sqcup$ denotes disjoint union. \item That a regular open set $W$ is a disjoint union of regular open set $U$ and $V$, each of which consists of connected components of $W$. \item That whenever regular open sets $U$ and $V$ have finitely many components, $U$ and $V$ have the same number of components. \end{enumerate} \end{lemma}
+\begin{lemma} There exist action formulae which express the following for all $(M,G)\in\MMv$. \begin{enumerate} \item Connectedness of a regular open set $U$. \item That a regular open set $U$ is a connected component of a regular open set $V$, i.e.~$U\in\pi_0(V)$. \item That a regular open set $U$ is a union of connected components of a regular open set $V$. \item For all natural numbers $k$, that a regular open set $U$ has exactly $k$ components, i.e $\#\pi_0(U)=k$. \item That regular open sets $U$ and $V$ satisfy $U\oplus V=U\sqcup V$; here $\oplus$ denotes the Boolean join and $\sqcup$ denotes disjoint union. \item That a regular open set $W$ is a disjoint union of regular open set $U$ and $V$, each of which consists of connected components of $W$. \item That whenever at least one of two regular open sets $U$ and $V$ has finitely many components, $U$ and $V$ have the same number of components. \end{enumerate} \end{lemma}

-Continuing to follow Section 3.4 of~\cite{kkdln2025}, we are able to find formulae expressing relative compactness.
-Proofs are identical.
+The action structure $\ACT(M,G)$ is seemingly more powerful than the group structure $G$.
+However, under certain hypotheses these two structures turn out to be ``equally rich'' in the following sense.
+Interested readers can refer to \cite{kkdln2025, Rubin1989} for the general definition of \emph{uniform interpretability}, although we will explain its meaning in the current circumstance.